Lodged by the Supreme Administrative Court

 By order of 25 May 2010, the case was removed from the register of the Court of Justice.
 The order can be found here.

 The need to submit the request for a preliminary ruling first arose in 2008, in a case involving the delivery and enforcement of customs and tax assessments issued by other Member States of the EU and the recovery of claims resulting from enforceable payment orders in customs and tax matters.
-The Supreme Administrative Court referred the following preliminary questions to the Court of Justice:

 1) Must Article 12(3) of Council Directive of 15 March 1976 on mutual assistance for the recovery of claims relating to certain levies, duties, taxes and other measures be interpreted as meaning that, where measures for enforcement of a claim are contested before the court of a Member State in which the requested authority has its seat, that court is entitled, in accordance with the legislation of that Member State, to review whether the instrument permitting enforcement (enforcement order) is enforceable and has been properly served on the debtor?